 The best example to show the useful nature of shortcuts would be Adobe Photoshop.
 Every single tool and action in that app has a shortcut related to it.
 When you watch someone talented use Photoshop, it can be mind-blowing how efficient they are due to the use of shortcuts.

-Thankfully for anyone who either cannot press the right mouse button or does not have a mouse, you can indeed right-click, Also known as secondary click, with a keyboard.
+Thankfully for anyone who either cannot press the right mouse button or does not have a mouse, you can indeed use a right-click keyboard shortcut.

-To properly make use of this to its full potential, you will need to use it in tandem with other shortcuts.
+To properly make use of the right-click keyboard shortcut to its full potential, you will need to use it in tandem with other shortcuts.

 To some, that may pose a bit of an issue.
 With no mouse, how can you be expected to highlight something?
 There is another shortcut where you can press and hold down shift, while using your arrow keys, to start highlighting text.
 If you hold control at the same time, you will start highlighting entire words at a time instead of just single letters.
 After this, simply press shift F10 when happy with what you have highlighted, and you are good to go.